 9. Paint over hardware if it’s too hard to remove.
-But be careful not to use too much paint or varnish on the hinges or the doors won’t close.
+However, don’t use too much paint or varnish on the hinges or the doors won’t close.

 10. Mix and match drawer handles.
-If you don’t have enough of one style mix them up like I did on this jewelry cabinet makeover.
+If you don’t have enough of one style mix them up as I did on this jewelry cabinet makeover.

 ‘Til the next project,